Appers-lab/sss-theme/doc/react/react-guide.md

 ------------------------------------
 It is common to use JSX with react, but modern javascript offers [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals), and now it is possible use native js template instead of jsx.
 To do so you'll need to use the [htm tool](https://github.com/developit/htm)(in this link there are examplses provided).

 The bottomline is you can use react directly in the browser `<script>` without having to use webpack and babel to compile your jsx.
-That being said, we still use webpack/babel in our project order to use javascript ES6 syntax.
-But for your design tasks the browser should be enough.
-Just use a modern browser and hopefully it supports all the js features we need.
-In the future we may need to use webpack for more advanced tasks.
+This is good for quick testing on the browser.
+However, for the your design tasks we will still use jsx.

 For a sample in-browser basic react component example see `p1.html` in the samples folder.